 Short-Term Bond Funds

-Short-term bond funds typically invest in bonds that mature in one to three years.
-The limited amount of time until maturity means that interest rate risk – or the risk that rising interest rates will cause the value of the fund’s principal value to decline – is low compared to intermediate-term bond funds (those that invest in bonds with maturities of three to ten years) and long-term bond funds (ten years and up).
+Short-term bond funds typically invest in bonds that mature in 1–3 years.
+The limited amount of time until maturity means that interest rate risk—the risk that rising interest rates will cause the value of the fund’s principal value to decline—is low compared to intermediate- and long-term bond funds.
 Still, even the most conservative short-term bonds funds will still have a small degree of share price fluctuation.

 Many debt securities carry credit ratings, which enable investors to determine the strength of the issuer’s financial condition.
-Bonds with the highest credit ratings are extremely unlikely to default, so that is almost never an issue for high-rated bonds and the funds that invest in them.
+Bonds with the highest credit ratings are extremely unlikely to default, so that is rarely an issue for them and the funds that invest in them.
 However, as with Treasury notes, even high-rated bonds are at risk of short-term principal loss if interest rates rise.
-Again, this isn’t an issue if you plan to hold an individual bond until maturity, but if you sell a bond prior to its maturity date – or if you own a mutual fund or ETF that focuses on higher-rated bonds, you are still taking on the risk of principal loss no matter how highly rated the investments.
+This isn’t an issue if you plan to hold an individual bond until maturity, but if you sell a bond before its maturity date—or if you own a mutual fund or ETF that focuses on higher-rated bonds—you are still taking on the risk of principal loss no matter how highly rated the investments.

 Naturally, investors don’t need to choose just one of these categories.
-Diversifying among two or more market segments may actually be preferable since you avoid “putting all of your eggs in one basket.”
-However, the most important thing to keep in mind is that under no circumstance should you try to earn extra yield by putting money into investments that have more risk than is appropriate for your objectives.
+Diversifying among two or more market segments is preferred since you avoid putting all of your eggs in one basket.
+The most important thing to keep in mind is that under no circumstance should you try to earn extra yield by putting money into investments that have more risk than is appropriate for your objectives.